jbech-linaro/optee_docs/architecture/core.rst

 as FIQ which could be handled by either secure world (EL3 in AArch64) or normal world.
 This mode is not supported yet.

-**Notes for Armv7-A/AArch32:**
+Notes for Armv7-A/AArch32
     SP_IRQ is initialized to temp stack instead of a separate stack.
 Prior to exiting to normal world CPU state is changed to SVC and temp stack is selected.

-**Notes for AArch64:**
+Notes for AArch64
     ``SP_EL0`` is assigned temp stack and is selected during IRQ processing.
 The original ``SP_EL0`` is saved in the thread context to be restored when resuming.

 Resume entry
 ============